Fans devastated for ‘true competitor’ Nadal as he pulls out of Wimbledon

 Nadal was set to play Nick Kyrgios in Friday’s semi-final but his Australian opponent will now receive a walkover into a maiden major final.

-Tennis fans at Wimbledon say they are “devastated” for Raphael Nadal after he was forced to pull out of the grand slam tournament due to an abdominal injury.
+Tennis fans at Wimbledon say they are “devastated” for Rafael Nadal after he was forced to pull out of the grand slam tournament due to an abdominal injury.

 The 22-time grand-slam champion battled through the issue to beat Taylor Fritz in five sets on Wednesday to progress into the semi-finals at SW19, but scans a day later revealed the severity of the injury.